 Coronado is more than just a San Diego beach town.
 The village of Coronado is a charming place that offers numerous boutiques and dining options.
-Nearby points of interest that tell about the rich history of this town and surrounding areas, including the landmark Hotel Del Coronado, where Marilyn Monroe starred in “Some Like it Hot”.
+Nearby points of interest tell about the rich history of this town and surrounding areas, including the landmark Hotel Del Coronado, where Marilyn Monroe starred in “Some Like it Hot.”

-Taking a tour or other attraction might be a fun way to round out your time in Coronado.
+Taking a tour or other attractions might be a fun way to round out your time in Coronado.
 Among the tours and attractions available in the Heritage Tour beginning at the Museum of History and Art.
 The cost is only a few dollars per person and includes admission to the museum.

-For something, a little different try a San Diego Bay on a 2-Person Kayak Tour.
+For something a little different, try a San Diego Bay on a 2-Person Kayak Tour.
 All equipment is included with this tour.
 Kayak along San Diego Bay and see the sights.
-This is a guided tour all you need to do is provide the paddle power.
+This is a guided tour.
+All you need to do is provide the paddle power.

 Bring your bike or rent one in Coronado and enjoy the relatively flat terrain and tree-lined streets.
 A comfortable beach cruiser with a basket is the perfect beach accessory.